CRBS/Panfish/design/FunctionalSpec.md

 Output should look like this:
+Examining YYY
+Found XX bytes in UU files

-Uploading...
-XX bytes to YYY...Complete Rate:  ZZ mb/sec.
+Uploading... to YYY ... done.
+Rate:  ZZ mb/sec.
-Uploading...
-XX bytes to YYY...Complete Rate:  ZZ mb/sec.
+Uploading... to YYY ... done.
+Rate:  ZZ mb/sec.

 With zero exit code upon success or an helpful message on failure